Product frequently asked questions (FAQ)

 - PDXpert has standard manufacturing attributes like unit of measure, make/buy, unit cost, packaging quantity, minimum order quantity, process time, lead time, inventory location.
 These are intended allow design-time estimates of (for example) cost roll-ups, and to initialize downstream ERP/MRP system records.
 You can add custom attributes for other manufacturing data.

 - However, PDXpert software manages engineering "as-designed" product configurations.
-PDXpert doesn't understand inventory balance transactions such as demand forecasts, purchase orders, inventory receipts, or stock balances.
+PDXpert doesn't process demand forecasts, purchase orders, inventory receipts, stock balances, or similar inventory balance transactions.
 A separate MRP system is the appropriate tool for managing "as-built" configurations.

 - Can PDXpert's data be exported into our ERP/MRP system?

 - Yes, PDXpert offers three methods for moving part, BOM and qualified supplier data into downstream systems such as ERP/MRP.
 PDXpert's Data Transformation facility can export data into the ERP/MRP system's preferred import format.
 Your ERP/MRP may use an ODBC connection to make real-time part, BOM, supplier and change queries against the PDXpert database.
-In addition, PDXpert exports industry-standard IPC-2571 ("PDX") packages, and we publish a free PDX viewer that your supply chain partners can use to view/extract/import your part, BOM supplier and file data.
+In addition, some ERP/MRP systems can read and import PDX packages.

 - Can PDXpert's part costs be updated using part data from our ERP/MRP?

-- Yes, the External Data Importer tool can import updates to many item attributes, including part costs.
+- The External Data Importer tool can import updates to many item-level attributes, including part costs.

 Configuration and training